Warman Wolverines: Team identity

-Cassandra Olson is a Canadian academic and sports operations assistant with the Warman Wolverines.
-She is pursuing a PhD in sociology at the University of Saskatchewan and a Bachelor of Business Administration at the University of Fredericton, and has worked as a power-skating coach and in event operations with the University of Calgary Dinos.

 Arena

 The Wolverines will play their home games at the city-owned Warman Home Centre Communiplex (WHCC), which was built in 2011.
 The arena has capacity for 1,678 spectators, including 1,178 seated and 500 standing.
 A $15 million (CAD) expansion project began in February 2024, and was expected to be completed in the summer of 2025.
 The city also agreed to upgrade the score clock and other electronic audio-visual display boards in the arena.

 Warman Wolverines Roster

 The following table lists players named to the Warman Wolverines’ preseason exhibition roster for the club’s inaugural 2025–26 Saskatchewan Junior Hockey League season.

 Note: The roster includes forwards, defencemen and goaltenders drawn from Saskatchewan and other parts of Canada, along with several players from the United States.